syncfusion-content/uwp-docs/uwp/sfChart/Striplines.md

 ![](Striplines_images/stripline_4.png)

-N> Here, Start and Width of the stripline as adjusted based on the rotation angle.
+N> Here, Start and Width of the label is adjusted based on the rotation angle.
 Stripline won’t adjust its range based on the stripline angle.

 ### Template support for the label